Personal development planning

 Career planning is a must for everybody working in health and goal-setting is important for thinking about your ideal future, and for motivating yourself to turn your vision into reality.

 Your goals should be clear, realistic, desirable and achievable.
 A first step is to look at yourself – your strengths, your preferences, your values, your preferred learning styles.
-You may find it helpful to look at our career planning section to help further.

 What is a personal development plan (PDP)?